Last Updated on September 7, 2020 by Anne Thynne

 Besides that, it comes with the self-priming start system.
 This system helps to prepare the canister for the filtration process immediately after you have hooked it up.

-We have to point out that the baskets have been perfectly engineered to get rid of water by-pass.
+We have to point out that the media baskets have been perfectly engineered to get rid of water by-pass.
 This helps to enhance the filtration process.
-Each basket comes with a foam insert for effective mechanical pre-filtering.
+Each media basket comes with a foam insert for effective mechanical pre-filtering.

 And yes, this canister filter also comes with aquastop valves that give you an easy time when cleaning/maintaining it.
 Even if you have a tropical aquarium, this filter will still be easy to maintain.

-The valves on this unit help to separate the housing from the filter in a single step.
+The valves on this unit help to separate the housing from the canister filter in a single step.
 In the long run, this helps to eliminate leaks and offer you easy maintenance.
 We won’t fail to mention the Smart Pump Technology on it.
 With this technology, you can be confident of optimal filter performance.

 - Feature Aquastop Valves for easy maintenance